 ③ Select Privacy tab

 ④ Drag folders or disks into the list, then system will prevent Spotlight from searching these locations.

-If you upgraded your system to macOS 12 Monterey recently, the Mac Finder not responding might be caused by macOS update.
+If you upgraded your system to macOS 13 Ventura recently, the Mac Finder not responding might be caused by macOS update.
 Something unexpected happened during the installation process, such as power outage or system bugs.
 The end result can be a crashed, slow, and unresponsive Finder.

 To fix Mac Finder not working due to system upgrade, you can restore back to the old version.
-Before downgrade macOS 12 Monterey to macOS 11 Big Sur or earlier, be sure to backup the contents with Time Machine:
+Before downgrade macOS 13 Ventura to macOS 12 Monterey or earlier, be sure to backup the contents with Time Machine:

 ① Go to System Preferences